Han Zhong (Daoist)

-Han Zhong (韓終 (韓眾)) was a Qin dynasty (221 BCE-206 BCE) herbalist ("Method Master") and Daoist ("Transcendent; 'Immortal'").
+Han Zhong (韓終 (韩终)) was a Qin dynasty (221 BCE-206 BCE) herbalist ("Method Master") and Daoist ("Transcendent; 'Immortal'").
 In Chinese history, Qin Shi Huang, the first emperor of China, commissioned Han in 215 BCE to lead a maritime expedition in search of the elixir of life, yet he never returned, which subsequently led to the infamous burning of books and burying of scholars.
 In Daoist tradition, after Han Zhong consumed the psychoactive drug for thirteen years, he grew thick body hair that protected him from cold, acquired a photographic memory, and achieved transcendence.
 He is iconographically represented as riding a white deer and having pendulous ears.